w-mcilhagga/indexedtensor/README.md

 -   `(A.ij*x.i)._` sums the tensor over the axes `i` and `j` to give $t = \sum_{i,j}{A_{ij}x_j}$.
 A single underscore index says to sum over all axes.
 -   Finally, `(A.ij*x.i).ij` does no summation and yields a 2D tensor with elements $t_{ij} = A_{ij}x_j$

-Any time an indexed expression like `A.ij*x.j` is summed, it yields an unindexed tensor, which can be indexed again as needed.
+Any time an indexed expression like `A.ij*x.j` is evaluated, it yields an indexed tensor (unless all indices are summed out), which can be indexed again as needed.

 The Einstein summation convention is that any repeated indices are summed over.
 This convention is implemented through the unary plus operator.
 For example,<br/> `+(A.ij*x.j)` will sum over the repeated index `j`, and is equivalent to `(A.ij*x.j).i`.